 - Omega-3s oxidize so readily you need to add 20–40% extra just to compensate

 - Probiotics?
-Don't even think about it without specialized encapsulation
+Don't even think about them without specialized encapsulation

-Any manufacturer worth their salt knows they need to add significant overages-sometimes 40% more-just to hit label claims by expiration.
-That "extra" amount eats directly into your already-limited space budget.
+Any manufacturer worth their salt knows they need to add significant overages — sometimes 40% more — just to hit label claims by expiration.
+That "extra" eats into your already-limited space budget.

 When Chemistry Makes Math Impossible

-Now we get to my favorite part: the molecular weight trap that catches almost everyone by surprise.
-Not all milligrams weigh the same when it comes to actual nutrient content.
+Now my favorite part: the molecular weight trap that catches almost everyone by surprise.
+Not all milligrams are created equal when it comes to actual nutrient content.

-Let's talk calcium.
-Say you want 500mg of elemental calcium in your gummy-a pretty standard dose.
-Sounds simple until you realize:
+Take calcium.
+Say you want 500 mg of elemental calcium — a standard dose.
+Sounds simple until you do the math:

 You just spent half your entire gummy weight on a single mineral.
-This is why you'll never see a meaningful calcium dose in gummy form-it's mathematically absurd to even try.
+That's why you'll never see a meaningful calcium dose in gummy form — it's mathematically absurd to even try.

 The same problem haunts other nutrients: